Saya-de/dbd-unlock-all/README.md

 ### FullProfile Setup (For Prestige 3, all Items and all Perks)
 (Setup the MarketFile first!)
+(You only need to do all of this once!)
 Go to "FiddlerScript"
 Select "Go to: OnBeforeRequest"
 Copy and paste the code snippet from my FiddlerScript.txt under a closing bracket: